svlada/springboot-security-jwt/etc/blog.md

 Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before you proceed.

+Project is configured with H2 in-memory database.
+Data fixtures are included so that you can test authentication process with ease.

 Overall project structure is shown below:

 ```